j02ephlee/cse15l-lab-reports/lab-report-5.md

 ![](https://user-images.githubusercontent.com/103203293/173172971-9685a53b-a87b-48c5-8d9a-265b802cfe28.png)

-Since the test file doesn't contain a link, the expected output should just be ```[]```, so our group's implementation was correct.
+Since "url" isn't actually a link, the expected output should just be ```[]```, so our group's implementation was correct.
 Looking at the lab's markdown parser, it seems that the problem

 ---